dngulin/ksi/Documentation~/api/T.ExclusiveAccess.1.g.md

 > [!CAUTION]
 > Possible exceptions:
-> - `InvalidOperationException` — If an active instance of `MutableAccessScope` or `ReadOnlyAccessScope` already exists.
+> - `InvalidOperationException` — if an active instance of `MutableAccessScope` or `ReadOnlyAccessScope` already exists.

 ### ReadOnly